iterative/dvc.org/content/docs/user-guide/what-is-dvc.md

 as a proxy to the actual data versions, which are stored in the <abbr>DVC cache</abbr> (outside of Git).
 This does not replace features of Git.

-DVC does, however, provide several commands that are somewhat analogous to their Git counterparts, and that interact with the underlying Git repo (if one is being used, which is not required).
-For example: `dvc init`, `dvc add`, `dvc checkout`, `dvc push`, among others.
+DVC does, however, provide several commands similar to Git such as `dvc init`, `dvc add`, `dvc checkout`, or `dvc push`, which interact with the underlying Git repo (if one is being used, which is not required).